Foreclosure Filings Ease Nationwide in November 2024 Amid Seasonal Influences

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for areas of the state of New York to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding from September 28-30, 2023.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Franklin Fire on December 9, 2024.
 The following counties have been approved for assistance:

 Public Assistance: